 In response, the government and our regulators are seeking assurance that we understand the risks of our changing climate and are acting to enhance resilience and adapt to the impacts, both now and in the future.
 In 2015 we produced an overarching Climate Change Adaptation Report (available in the side-bar) for Defra which summarised our progress towards understanding the potential impacts of climate change on the performance and safety of the rail network, and actions taken to increase resilience.
 We will be producing our third Adaptation Report for Defra in 2021.

 Climate change will cause existing weather patterns to shift, changing the severity, frequency and impact of events.
 Maintaining, and improving, our resilience will become increasingly challenging as these changes amplify the risk and impact of asset failures to unacceptable levels.
 Such shifts will mean that our historic records of likelihood, severity and impact cannot be relied upon to inform our future operational and investment decisions.
 We are working to increase our understanding of the changes on risk so that we can plan when, and how, we will need to adjust our responses to cope with the new normal.

 What are we doing to manage the risk?

-By embedding future weather consideration into business planning and asset management processes from Control Period 6 (CP6) onwards we will increase the resilience of the railway; reducing weather-event related safety, performance and cost impacts.
+By embedding future weather consideration into business planning and asset management processes we will increase the resilience of the railway; reducing weather-event related safety, performance and cost impacts.

-The delivery of WRCCA actions in the Routes is through individual Route WRCCA plans (these can accessed on Route-specific pages in the side-bar).
-These were first published in 2014 and will be updated in 2019 on the basis of new analysis, investment plans for CP6 (2019-2024) and the release of the updated UK Climate Change Projections (UKCP18).
+The delivery of WRCCA actions in the Routes is through individual Route WRCCA plans the current plans can be accessed on Route-specific pages in the side-bar.
+These were first published in 2014 and updated versions will be published in 2019 to reflect new analysis, control period investment plans and updates to the UK Climate Change Projections.